Paul-Dempsey/pachde1/docs/Rui.md

 # Rui

-**Rui** provides nice knobs with control voltage inputs for:
+**Rui** (short for Rack User Interface) provides nice knobs with control voltage inputs for some of the Rack visuals.
+I like turning a knob better than dragging a slider in a menu.

 1. Cable opacity (cyan)
 1. Cable tension (green)
 1. Room brightness (magenta)
 1. Light bloom (yellowish-green)

-The Pause/Play button at the botttom lets you pause the Rack changes.

 Add some gentle LFO modulation for a pulsing rack.
 By default, modulation amount is zero.
 Turn up the trim pot to increase the amount of CV modulation.

+The Pause/Play button at the botttom lets you pause CV-driven Rack changes without bypassing or unplugging the CV.

-**Rui** comes in thre themes: Light, Dark, and High-contrast.
+**Rui** comes in three themes: Light, Dark, and High-contrast.

 | Light | Dark| High |
 | :-: | :-: | :-: |